hmchen47/DevOps/Networking/CiscoCert/350-701.SCOR/SecTut/scorNotes.md

 ## Integrity and Privacy

 - <mark style="background: #e0ffff;">Digital Certificate & PKI</mark>
-  - Trustpoint (Cisco)
-    - an abstract container to hold a certificate in IOS
-    - capable of storing two active certificates at any given time: 1) CA certificate; 2) ID certificate issued by CA
-    - trustpoint enrollment modes
-      - terminal - manual
-      - SCEP - over HTTP
-      - profile - separating authentication and enrollment actions and providing an option to specify HTTP/TFTP commands to perform file retrieval from the server
-    - PKI enrollment method allows the user to separate authentication and enrollment actions and also provides an option to specify HTTP/TFTP commands to perform file retrieval from the server: <span style="color: #bb6600;">profile</span>
   - CA (certificate authority): <span style="color: #bb6600;">issue and revoke</span> digital certificates
   - Registration Authority (RA):
     - an authority in a network that verifies user requests for a digital certificate
     - part of a public key infrastructure (PKI)
     - a networked system that enables companies and users to exchange information and money safely and securely
-    - Certificate revocation list (CRL): This is
+    - Certificate revocation list (CRL)
-    - a list of certificates
+      - a list of revoked certificates
-    - initially issued by a CA but have since been revoked and as a result should not be trusted
+      - initially issued by a CA but revoked and not trusted
   - function performed by certificate authorities but a limitation of registration authorities: <span style="color: #bb6600;">CRL publishing</span>
   - certificate signing request (CSR)
     - one of the first steps towards getting your own SSL Certificate